grip-on-software/data-gathering/README.md

     are installed.
   - For the controller: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.
+  - In order to make use of static code analysis, run `pip install -r requirements-analysis.txt`, which installs dependencies for Pylint and mypy (typing extensions).
 - Run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
 Note that some versions of `setuptools`, which is used in this step, are unable to use wheels or eggs